trust-mfn-berlin/animals-as-objects/vault/help.get started.md

 Markdown files in Dendron are split between `Frontmatter`, that contains meta information, and the `body`, that contains the content of the file.

 Learn more here: [[help.file structure]]

+## 6. Customising VSCode

+Because VSCode is a fully-fledged developer environment, it is extensively customisable.
+Read more here [[help.customise vscode]]